iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Operators Theory/Krasnoselskii Mann Iteration.md

 The iterations chains up a series of averaged operators,  by taking the convex combinations between $I$  the identity and the non-expansive operator $T$.
 The fixed point set is assumed to exist.
 Recall that if we have the condition that $D$ is a bounded set, then we can remove the existence assumption of the fixed point set.
+(By a theorem in [Nonexpansive Operator in Hilbert Space](Lipschitz%20Operator%20in%20Hilbert%20Space.md)).

 **Proof**